Copy Test: “Write If You Want Work”

 Ten people passed and joined JWT’s 85 member creative team.

 Sorry, neither I, nor perhaps even JWT, have the winning submissions to this unusual series of exercises.
-Just reading the test will uncork your creativity bottle.
+Just reading the test will uncork your creative thinking bottle.

 Interesting tidbit: